roman-milk/roman-milk.github.io/becoming-a-lesbian-slave.md

  "Don't interrupt me when I am talking, Cassie," she snapped.
 "Now as I was saying before I was so rudely interrupted, Cassie you hide behind your work, you spend so much time and energy in making it successful that you need your brain to be allowed to go into neutral when not at work.
 You NEED to be told what to do."

  I waited to make sure she was done, which I suppose was a submissive act, before saying, "I disagree completely."
-Report_Story #6